-During the Company's two most recently completed fiscal years and through the date of the Company's engagement of Elliot Davis, there were no disagreements between the Company and Decosimo on any matter of accounting principles or practices, financial statement disclosure or auditing scope or procedure, which disagreements, if not resolved to the satisfaction of Decosimo would have caused it to make reference to the subject matter of the disagreements in connection with its reports on such periods.
-During the Company's two most recently completed fiscal years and through the date of the Company's engagement of Elliot Davis, there were no reportable events of the type described in Item 304(a)(1)(v) of Regulation S-K.
+During 2013 and 2014 and through the date of the Company's engagement of Elliot Davis in 2015, there were no disagreements between the Company and Decosimo on any matter of accounting principles or practices, financial statement disclosure or auditing scope or procedure, which disagreements, if not resolved to the satisfaction of Decosimo would have caused it to make reference to the subject matter of the disagreements in connection with its reports on such periods.
+During 2013 and 2014 and through the date of the Company's engagement of Elliot Davis in 2015, there were no reportable events of the type described in Item 304(a)(1)(v) of Regulation S-K.